sqlbunny/sqlbunny/README.md

   and `video_id` being foreign key fields to the users and videos models respectively.
-* For MySQL if using the `github.com/go-sql-driver/mysql` driver, please activate [time.Time parsing](https://github.com/go-sql-driver/mysql#timetime-support) when making your MySQL database connection.
-SQLBoiler uses `time.Time` and `null.Time` to represent time in it's models and without this enabled any models with `DATE`/`DATETIME` fields will not work.
+* For MySQL if using the `github.com/go-sql-driver/mysql` driver, please activate [time.Time parsing](https://github.com/go-sql-driver/mysql#timetime-support) when making your MySQL database connection. sqlbunny uses `time.Time` and `null.Time` to represent time in it's models and without this enabled any models with `DATE`/`DATETIME` fields will not work.

 ### Pro Tips